larryknaebelobsidian/kingdom/Proposition 115. The Kingdom is not established without a period of violence or war..md

 >... *true wisdom* ought to indicate a persistent refusal to all solicitations to engage against the ancient city and people of God, and to suggest *a ready compliance* with all the demands that in that day may be made by *the Mighty One* who is to rule as the Father's beloved Theocratic King.
 >p.
 113 Vol 2 Prop.
 115 Obs.
 10
 ### Caution against peace congresses
 >Obs.
-11. This again reminds us of the extreme position adopted by peace congresses, etc. A portion of the Scripture, isolated or tom from its connection, is *alone presented* in their pleas, while lengthy predictions, which show that war exists down and at this period, *are ignored* as if they did not exist.
-The general analogy of the Word tells us that it is only *after* (not before) this terrible conflict of, and with, the nations, that war snail be banished under the then peaceful and triumphant reign of David’s Son.
+11. This again reminds us of the extreme position adopted by peace congresses, etc. A portion of the Scripture, isolated or torn from its connection, is *alone presented* in their pleas, while lengthy predictions, which show that war exists down and at this period, *are ignored* as if they did not exist.
+The general analogy of the Word tells us that it is only *after* (not before) this terrible conflict of, and with, the nations, that war shall be banished under the then peaceful and triumphant reign of David’s Son.
 >p.
 113 Vol 2 Prop.
 115 Obs.
 11

 After this war is concluded then will be realized: